MasterMedo/typetest/README.md

 ## windows

 Two caveats:
-1. [signal.SIGWINCH](https://docs.python.org/3/library/signal.html#signal.SIGWINCH) is not available on windows, you can get a similar behaviour by decreasing the `inkey's` `timeout` parameter.
+1. [signal.SIGWINCH](https://docs.python.org/3/library/signal.html#signal.SIGWINCH) is not available on windows meaning the screen won't update instantly as you resize the terminal, you can get a similar behaviour by decreasing the `inkey's` `timeout` parameter.
-2. a way for getting test words via stdin and then reading user input has to be found (file handles 0, 1, and 2 aren't the same file descriptor as in \*nix), maybe a [`'/dev/tty'` equivalent](https://rubytalk.org/t/dev-tty-in-windows/19140)?
+2. Redirecting or piping test words into the program isn't tested yet (`typetest -i input.txt` should work as intended).

 A way to completely avoid the aforementioned caveats is to use a [linux subsystem (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about), installation details can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 The rest of the installation steps are the same as for \*nix.